cvgustavo/RubyNvtroApp/README.md

 NvtroApp
 ========

-Meu Projeto de Aprendizado de Ruby
+Meu Projeto de Aprendizado de Ruby.

+My project to learn ruby language.

+It is a complex app for my company.